dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/bindings-overview.md

 <img src="/images/binding-overview.png" width=1000 alt="Diagram showing bindings">

 In the above diagram:
-- The input binding triggers your application using the endpoint name (which matches your input binding component name) and the method.
+- The input binding triggers a method on your application.
 - Execute output binding operations on the component, such as `"create"`.

 Bindings are developed independently of Dapr runtime.
 You can [view and contribute to the bindings](https://github.com/dapr/components-contrib/tree/master/bindings).